Skip to Content

 The Benefits Of Profit Sharing For Small Businesses

 After a great year, giving back to your employees can be very beneficial for your business.
-CNBC cites that “more than half of small business owners say that offering a [retirement] plan helps attract better employees.”
-A profit sharing plan is one way that you can use your business’ financial success to you and your employees’ benefit.
+Indeed states, “employees with incomes directly proportional to the organization’s profit generally become more invested in its future success and stay with the company longer.”
+A profit-sharing plan is one way to use your business’ financial success to benefit you and your employees.

 How Profit Sharing Works

 Despite its name, profit sharing is not based on the profitability of a company.
-A profit sharing plan allows you to take excess money after the end of a fiscal year and distribute it to employees’ retirement plans.
-These contributions typically come in the form of set percentages that are applied to each employee’s salary.
-For example, a profit sharing allocation of five percent would allow an employee who earns $50,000 in a year to receive $2,500.
-These percentages can be adjusted when you set up your profit sharing plan.
+A profit-sharing plan allows you to take excess money after the end of a fiscal year and distribute it to employees’ retirement plans.
+These contributions typically come as set percentages applied to each employee’s salary.

-Another key aspect of a profit sharing plan is that contributions are made to all eligible employees.
-These eligibility requirements are set when you start the plan and can include open enrollment with eligibility for everyone from day one or a maximum wait time of one year.
+Another key aspect of a profit-sharing plan is that contributions are made to all eligible employees.
+You determine these eligibility requirements when you set up the plan.
+This could mean immediate eligibility for everyone from day one, or you might set a waiting period of up to one year.

 How Profit Sharing Benefits Business Owners

-For example, you could place a six-year vesting schedule for profit sharing contributions.
-Employees receiving those funds must be at your company for six years to keep all that money.
-If an employee leaves after two years, they’re only partially vested in that contribution.
-This gives your employees added incentive to stay at your company.
+For example, you could place a six-year vesting schedule for profit-sharing contributions.
+Employees receiving those funds must be at your company for six years to keep all of the money.
+Employees who leave after two years are only partially vested in that contribution.
+This gives your employees an added incentive to stay at your company.

-Like a 401(k), there are certain rules and regulations that you must abide by when managing a profit sharing plan.
-A Professional Employer Organization can help you manage the legal responsibilities associated with these benefits as well as determine what allocation models you can choose.
-Contact GMS today to talk to one of our experts about what we can do to help your business.
+Like a 401(k), there are certain rules and regulations that you must abide by when managing a profit-sharing plan.
+A professional employer organization (PEO) like GMS can help you manage the legal responsibilities associated with these benefits as well as determine what allocation models you can choose.
+Contact GMS today to talk to one of our experts about 401(k) and profit sharing.

 Return to Blog